-Have any of these “myths” held you back from working with a collection agency in the past?
+Has any of these “myths” held you back from working with a collection agency in the past?

 Additionally, there’s no formal “rule book” for how collection agencies operate, which can make it feel incredibly hard to know if you can really trust an agency to represent your best interests.
 Many businesses (understandably) opt to take no action, rather than risk picking the wrong one.
 Nonetheless, working with a reputable collection agency is the fastest route to resolving outstanding customer debts that a business can take.
 In order to combat some of the uneasiness felt about collections, we thought we’d shine a light on a few of the most frequently encountered gray areas that stop businesses from moving forward with the process.
 Read on as we debunk the 5 most common collections myths!

 Debtor contact information (phone number, email, etc) and information about the debt (amount, original due date, any interest owed, etc) are shared with the debt collector but there’s no transfer of ownership.
 In this arrangement, the original creditor (the businesses owed the funds) isn’t on the hook for a cent unless the agency is successful.
 They maintain all rights to the client relationship outright and (bonus) because the agency’s compensation is tied to a percentage, they’re always incentivized to recover the full amount owed (instead of settling for pennies on the dollar).

 The percentage a collection agency will ask for gradually increases as the debt ages – with a huge spike at or around 12 months (meaning the sooner the better, whenever possible).
-While the best time to escalate a debt will vary between companies, the most successful businesses make collections a strategic component of their revenue management and accounts receivable workflow.
+While the best time to escalate a debt will vary between companies, the most successful businesses make collections a strategic component of their revenue management and account receivable workflow.
 In general, the best practice is to try and collect “in house” (via phone calls and email) until the debt becomes 60 to 90 days overdue (which also keeps you compliant with the Dunning process).
 At that time, if the debt/invoice is still outstanding, enlist the help of a collection agency you trust, and let them handle it from there.

 First, Dunning compliance must be proven before a debt is considered “bad” and can be used as a write-off.
 Sending it to a reputable collections agency first checks all the proverbial “boxes” you’d need to show proof of in the event of an audit.
 Second, most businesses already have plenty of deductions (which is all a write off is), and will subsequently get more value out of collecting something on the debt rather than nothing.
 Third (saving the best for last), working with an agency and writing off customer debt are not mutually exclusive.
 If an agency makes an unsuccessful attempt at collecting a debt, it can (and should) still be used as a write off on the business’s tax return.

 The latter would impact someone’s consumer credit report, which could make it harder for them to qualify for a credit card, a mortgage, or personal loans in the future.
 It’s always an option but one that’s only put into motion if the business owner hiring the agency, chooses to take that additional step.
 Businesses who want to get paid but don’t want to ding their clients’ credit scores, can still feel good about working with a reputable debt collection agency, knowing that they’re in control of reporting activity to the credit bureau.
 Of course, in instances where a business does want to report the delinquency that’s also their prerogative.
 Whether or not the credit bureaus will be informed can even be leveraged in the collections process as a way to get unresponsive clients to engage.

-We only partner with collection agencies that have a proven track record of success, no known history of misconduct and have passed our rigorous vetting process.
+We only partner with collection agencies that have a proven track record of success, no known history of misconduct, and have passed our rigorous vetting process.
 In other words, to join the CollBox Collections Network, an agency has to be the type of business we’d feel confident referring the most important people in our lives to (our family, friends and of course – our customers)!
 Interested in learning more about how our platform and process could help your business collect on outstanding debts you’d rather not write off?
 Create your free CollBox account to get started!